X

 7. Google Domains Support

-You can connect with Google customer support staff through chat or email to get a resolution on any of your domains.
+You can connect with Google customer support staff through chat or email to resolve any issues with your domains.

-There’s also a Help center with lots of tutorials, guides, and other documentation.
+There’s also a Help Center with numerous tutorials, guides, and other documentation.
 You can use this as a self-help solution to resolve any problem you might be facing.

 google help and support